 Inside the master section you will have another mix area to mix the two sides together.
 This main mix will work the same way as the channel mixes, except the fader position buttons.
 These buttons will do a smooth auto fade to the selected position, instead of jumping directly like in the channel mix sections.
 If you want them jump directly to the position without auto fading, you can invoke them with a double click.
+You can adjust the auto fading speed with the Auto Speed control.

-Additionally you have 2 more mix modes for the main mix section:
+Additionally you have 2 additional mix modes for the main mix section:

-Move Left/Right
+• Move Left/Right